robertolrodriguez/MQTT-Arduino-Raspberry/Readme.md

 By Nam Ki Hyun, sophomore , start project on 16/03/11.

-#1. you have to build MQTT broker on raspberry pi.
+#1. you have to install MQTT broker on raspberry pi.

    Link: https://rasspberrypi.wordpress.com/2012/09/16/mosquitto-mqtt-on-raspberry-pi-broker-publish-and-subscribe-client/